ihmeuw/vivarium_research/docs/source/models/intervention_models/maternal_supplementation/index.rst

   Note to software engineers: BEP intervention on birthweight has previously been implemented and is hosted `here <https://github.com/ihmeuw/vivarium_gates_bep>`_.

 The maternal supplementation intervention (all regimens) affect child birthweight exposures, :ref:`which are documented here <2019_risk_exposure_lbwsg>`.
-The intervention should result in an **additive change to a simulant's continuous birthweight exposure value at birth (or upon initialization into the early or late neonatal age groups).** We assume there is no corresponding change in a simulant's gestational age exposure value at birth.
+The intervention should result in an **additive change to a simulant's continuous birthweight exposure value at birth (or upon initialization into the early or late neonatal age groups).** We assume changes in simulant birthweight are independent from changes in their gestational age exposure value at birth.

 .. list-table:: Restrictions for intervention effect on birthweight
   :header-rows: 1